bkil/secuchart/data/_doc/3-vpn.md

 - http://tilde.club/wiki/vpnwhy.html

-> DON’T USE VPN SERVICES.
+> DON'T USE VPN SERVICES.
 Why not?
-> No, seriously, don’t.
-You’re probably reading this because you’ve asked what VPN service to use, and this is the answer.
+> No, seriously, don't.
+You're probably reading this because you've asked what VPN service to use, and this is the answer.

 - https://arstechnica.com/gadgets/2021/07/vpn-servers-seized-by-ukrainian-authorities-werent-encrypted/

-> VPN servers seized by Ukrainian authorities weren’t encrypted
+> VPN servers seized by Ukrainian authorities weren't encrypted
 > On the disk of those two servers was an OpenVPN server certificate and its private key [...] the company also uses data compression to improve network performance. [...] an attack known as Voracle, [...] uses clues left behind in compression to decrypt data protected by OpenVPN-based VPNs

 - https://vice.com/en/article/jg84yy/data-brokers-netflow-data-team-cymru